'Desperate' - Labour asks supporters to back Three Waters in Parliament

-The Labour Party is using its supporters mailing list to drum up support for its Three Waters reforms as submissions close on the legislation that will give effect to the key part of the reforms.
+The Labour Party is using its supporters' mailing list to ask for help and to back its Three Waters proposals as submissions close on the legislation that will give effect to the key part of the reforms.

-National's local government spokesman Simon Watts is calling the move "desperate", saying it shows Labour is worried the committee will be overwhelmed by submissions against the proposals.
+National's local government spokesman Simon Watts is calling the move "desperate", saying it shows Labour is worried the committee will be overwhelmed by submissions against the controversial scheme.

 On Friday, Labour's Campaigns Team sent an email to people on its mailing list - usually reserved for Labour Party fundraising and events - asking them to make a submission to Parliament's Finance and Expenditure Committee on the Water Services Entities Bill, the main legislation that will give effect to Three Waters reforms.